 It's a bit tricky to remove the membrane from the raw eggshell, and takes of bit of practice.
 Keep reading until the end to see how I remove the membrane from the inside of an eggshell.

 Tips for Raw and Kibble Diets

 Adding whole raw eggs to your raw fed dog's diet will provide an additional whole food source of nutrients, enhance the overall diet, and may help fill in some nutritional gaps.
-One large egg equals about 1 oz. of red meat in terms of calories.

 Individual diets and food requirements vary from dog to dog, which means you'll need to consider how many eggs per week are appropriate for your dog.
 If your dog has trouble digesting raw eggs, cooked eggs may be a better choice.